Can you withdraw an offer of employment?

 Reimagine your recruitment process with Breathe

-Breathe’s simple HR software will change the way you do recruitment, letting you manage, develop and retain talent with ease.
+Breathe's simple HR software will change the way you find and select new candidates.
+This makes it more likely that you'll get the right candidate first time, while letting you manage, develop and retain talent with ease.

 Aimée